 The hearing specialist will look at the log that you or your child kept.

-- your options for surgery and treatment, including which type of hearing aid is best for you
+- your options for surgery and treatment, including which type of hearing aid is best

 - how the implant works